 Is the Old Adage Still Relevant to Modern Day Buyers?

-The Origin of the “Rule”
+The Origin of the “Marketing Rule of 7's”

 “A potential customer must see your message 7 times before they’re likely to act upon it”.
 Have you heard that?
 Certainly, you have.
 Business consultants often pass along this wisdom to businesses attempting to enhance their close rates.
 But from where did this wisdom originate?